 Why are pet cafes popular?

-a) it cost too much money to have a pet,
+a) it costs too much money to have a pet,

 b) not having enough time to properly take care of the pet,